erizov/Professor/semester_5/lecture_26_ensemble_methods/stacking/README.md

 ## Performance Considerations

-This strategy is part of Combined approach Learning and requires careful consideration of resource constraints.
+This strategy is part of Combined strategy Learning and requires careful consideration of resource constraints.

 ## Do Not Confuse With